 The History of Minneapolis, MN

-It was not until 1856 that Minneapolis got authorized as a town, thanks to the Minnesota Territorial Legislature.
+It was not until 1856 that Minneapolis was authorized as a town, thanks to the Minnesota Territorial Legislature.
 While it got incorporated in 1867, it was joined with St. Anthony to form the present-day city.

 More About Minneapolis

 Racial covenants form a painful part of the history of Minneapolis.
 These covenants hurt not only human rights but also the economic progress of the city.
-Ideally, the covenants focused on using property deeds to perpetuate racial segregation.
+Originally, the covenants focused on using property deeds to perpetuate racial segregation.
 While the city has remained intentional to confront this past, it is likely to haunt it for a long time to come.